 Near the end of that year, the Jesus Lady invited us to a showing of the movie King of Kings.
 But we were too busy with Christmas preparations to focus on the person Christmas was named for.

 Yes, seeds were planted in both of our hearts, but they took a long time to sprout.
-I never actually met the Jesus our African missionary friend and the Jesus Lady spoke about until fifteen years later…
+I didn’t actually met the Jesus our African missionary friend and the Jesus Lady spoke about until fifteen years later…

 On Easter morning.